 Good people make mistakes.
-At Holder Susan Slusher LLC, we believe everyone deserves a second chance.
+At Holder Susan Slusher, LLC we believe everyone deserves a second chance.
 That is why we are committed to helping you avoid or reduce the penalties for your DWI.
 If you believe you have been wrongfully charged, we will do everything in our power to clear your name.
+Additionally, minors caught with possession may fall into DWI categories if you are behind the wheel while possessing.
 With experience in all levels of local, state, federal, and appellate courts, we stand ready to fight for your case, no matter how complex it may seem.

 Department of Revenue Hearing for DWI